ADGEfficiency/course-starter-python/neuapp/blog/hypermodern-python.md

 <br />

-Poetry uses two different files:
+Poetry instead uses two different files:

 - `pyproject.toml` to describe our Python package,
 - `poetry.lock` to define and lock all dependencies - similar to the output of `$ pip freeze`.

 <br />

 These two files are both often generated automatically - `poetry.lock` is only ever generated automatically.
+There is not a one-to-one mapping between the files used by pip and Poetry.

 Poetry has two ways to start a new project:

-- `poetry new` - start a fresh project (will create a folder with Poetry files, README and package folder),
+- `$ poetry new` - start a fresh project (will create a folder with Poetry files, README and package folder),
-- `poetry init` - in an existing project - only Poetry files.
+- `$ poetry init` - in an existing project - only Poetry files.

 <br />